pulp-platform/snitch/docs/schema-doc/snitch_cluster-properties-hives-hive-description-properties-cores-core-description-properties-ssrs-ssr-description.md

 ## index_width

-Internal bitwidth of indices in address generator.
+Internal bitwidth of indices in address generator; default covers full TCDM in a unit-stride 1D loop.

 `index_width`